 - Establish a list of non-essential but nice-to-have features that are geared toward enhancing the program’s overall member and administrative user experiences

 Compile the above points in an excel sheet and drive the selection from there.
 This will help you to ask the vendor and document the relevant questions during the demo phase, which will finally be embedded in the contract.
 This will put you in the driver’s seat to achieve your goals.
-The vendor can show and demonstrate their capabilities through their technology.
+The vendor can show and demonstrate their corporate wellness technology.
 From this perspective, you are placing the vendor in a position to physically demonstrate their capabilities in relation to each needed requirement versus a global picture in which some of your detailed needs may be lost and not realized until after the contract is executed.

 III.
 Vendor Vetting